2017 Scholarly Writing Challenge

 The deadline is October 2 at 11:59 pm EST. Reviewing of submissions will occur from October – December and the results of the competition should be posted by early January.

-All submissions will be judged by a joint committee of the student editorial board, reviewers, and the scholarly writing challenge team consisting of high school students.
+All submissions will be judged by a joint committee of the student editorial board, reviewers, and the scholarly writing challenge team.
 Submissions will be judged on the basis of originality and creativity, clarity and organization of writing, and application of scientific concepts.

 It is required that submissions include a Title, Authors and any affiliates (for example a mentor at a laboratory).
 It is also highly recommended that submissions follow all the instructions for Original Articles, Ethical Guidelines, and Article Format, as stated on the STEM Fellowship Journal website.